vegaprotocol/documentation/versioned_docs/version-v0.72/concepts/trading-on-vega/orders.md

 An order is an instruction to buy or sell on a specific market, and it can go long or short on the market's price.
 Placing an order does not guarantee it gets filled.

 :::info Try it out
-Place orders on markets using [Vega Console ↗](https://console.fairground.wtf), configured to the Fairground network, which only uses testnet assets.
+Get comfortable with the software by placing orders on markets using [Vega Console ↗](https://console.fairground.wtf) configured to the Fairground network, which only uses testnet assets.
 :::

 ## Order data